 She is one of a handful of key Cuban-American lawmakers championing the sanctions, and applying a distinctly Cuban-American outlook to the latest ideological conflict in Latin America.
 Others include Sen. Marco Rubio and Rep. Mario Diaz Balart.
 A number of Venezuelan expat leaders have strong ties to veterans of the Cuban exile, and there is a clear and strong affinity between the two groups, beginning with their sense of outrage at having been displaced by leftist regimes — though Venezuela’s Hugo Chávez and his successor, Maduro, never seized the sort of monopoly on political power that has long held in the Castros’ Cuba.

 The Miami Venezuelans’ growing influence was in evidence on Saturday night at El Arepazo, when some 70 Venezuelans gathered for a vigil in support of the protesting students.
-The meeting had been called by José Antonio Colina, a former lieutenant of the Venezuelan national guard who fled the country after the Chávez government of accused him of bombing two embassies in Caracas.
+The meeting had been called by José Antonio Colina, a former lieutenant of the Venezuelan national guard who fled the country after the Chávez government accused him of bombing two embassies in Caracas.
 (Colina has consistently denied the charges, and calls them politically motivated.)

-But while most of the event was consumed by impassioned speeches that, in Spanish, condemned Maduro’s regime, the events have also become a focus for American politics.
+But while most of the gathering was consumed by impassioned speeches that, in Spanish, condemned Maduro’s regime, the events have also become a focus for American politics.
 A tea party candidate for Congress, Joe Kaufman, turned up to denounce President Obama for “ignoring this situation.”

 “I call on the administration to do something about this.
 Stop making excuses!” he said.